 Stock Options.
 We grant stock options to our executive officers to align their interests with those of our stockholders and as an incentive to remain with us.
 The Compensation Committee believes that options to purchase shares of our common stock, with an exercise price equal to the market price of our common stock on the date of grant, are inherently performance-based and are an effective tool to motivate our executive officers to build stockholder value and reinforce our position as a growth company.
-With stock options, our executive officers can realize value only to the extent that the market price of our common stock increases during the period that the option is outstanding, which provides a strong incentive to our executive officers to increase stockholder value.
-Further, because these options typically vest over a fouryear period, they incentivize our executive officers to build value that can be sustained over time.
+With stock options, our executive officers can realize value only to the extent that the market price of our common stock increases during the period that the option is outstanding, which provides a strong incentive to our executive officers to build value that can be sustained over time.